-From the current issue of the Harvard Business Review: when it comes to marketing “most organizations are stuck in the last century.”
+From a marketing-themed issue of the Harvard Business Review: when it comes to marketing “most organizations are stuck in the last century.”

 They are not the only ones saying this.
 Even if you are not reading about marketing, you can’t miss how general commerce is almost unrecognizable from its past.
 Like how we go about buying books.
 Or music.
 Or locating a doctor or lawyer.
 And a different buying process demands different marketing processes.

 And yet too many associations are doing their marketing the sameish year after year.
 In defense, I can see why: association niches are well defined, they deliver value and that along with the membership model enables associations to keep doing each year what they have done the year before, albeit with incremental improvements.

 But in the world that HBR is describing, competition is high.
 I keep screaming this from the rooftops, if you’re not working in a contemporary model you’re leaving room for forprofit businesses to step in and become preferred providers to your niche audience for something you also offer.

 Like e-learning for example.
 You need to make it convenient for your learners, position it to have something to offer them everyday not just when they are looking for CEUs, and monetize it.
 Don’t do all of these well and you’ll quickly see that there’s someone who would love a chance at making the money that’s possible.

 We still see RFPs for communications plans that focus on tactics.
 The same tactics that the organization is already doing.
 And if the RFP is vague on details, the follow up conversation is all about tactics with lots of “we usually do this’s.’

 There’s a time to strategize and talk tactics.
 But where in the year-in-year-out cycle do you make room for innovation and planning room for innovation?